abenaTenkorang/Capstone_1/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project please share and contribute
+If you like this project give me a star.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>